skylight-hq/skylight.digital/_projects/usaf_bespin_design_system.md

   <p>
     BESPIN is one of the USAF's strategic digital solution centers, along with Kessel Run, SpaceCAMP, and others.
-BESPIN's mission is to deliver digital transformation outcomes for partner organizations throughout the USAF and the broader defense community &mdash;
-    including the <a href="https://www.airforcebes.af.mil/">Business Enterprise Systems Directorate</a>, which manages a billion-dollar portfolio of IT systems supporting enterprise-wide functions such as finance, logistics, and human resources.
+BESPIN's mission is to deliver digital transformation outcomes for partner organizations throughout the USAF and the broader defense community — including the <a href="https://www.airforcebes.af.mil/">Business Enterprise Systems Directorate</a>, which manages a billion-dollar portfolio of IT systems supporting enterprise-wide functions such as finance, logistics, and human resources.